 Did You Find Influencer: What Next?

 You might have found the right influencer that shares your company’s values and has an engaged and receptive audience.
 That’s great!
-However, you need to consider a lot more things: ask influencers to share their media kit and an influencer’s resume, which includes all essential details about the influencer like bio, past work, social stats, and more.
-Checking it can help you find whether an influencer is a right fit for your brand’s needs.
+However, it would be best to consider many more things: ask influencers to share their media kit and an influencer’s resume, which includes all essential details about the influencer, like bio, past work, social stats, and more.
+Checking it can help you find whether an influencer is the right fit for your brand’s needs.

 Also, keep your budget in mind.
-It is reasonable to ask influencers whether their targeted audience has made a purchase based on their influencer marketing; if yes, then for what type of products and at what price point.
+It is reasonable to ask influencers whether their targeted audience has purchased based on their influencer marketing; if yes, what type of products and at what price point?
 This will help you determine whether this relationship will help you generate great ROI and help you achieve your targeted goals.